AdaCore/spark2014/docs/ug/alfa.rst

 This quantified expression will never raise a run-time error, because the test is already false for the first value of the range, ``I = 1``, and the execution will stop, with the result value ``False``.
-However, GNATprove requires the expression to be run-timer error free over the entire range, including ``I = 3``, so there will be an unproved VC for this case.
+However, GNATprove requires the expression to be run-time error free over the entire range, including ``I = 3``, so there will be an unproved VC for this case.